-The title “I Can Tolerate Anything Except Factual Inaccuracies” is a play on the Scott’s famous article “I Can Tolerate Anything But the Outgroup” which went hugely viral, getting over 10,000 Facebook shares.
-What I mean by this is when reading the comments in response to the plane story (or almost any news story where there is ostensibly a victim and an oppressor), there is a difference in reaction depending on the intelligence of the commenters.
+The title “I Can Tolerate Anything Except Factual Inaccuracies” is a play on Scott’s article “I Can Tolerate Anything But the Outgroup,” which went hugely viral, getting over 10,000 Facebook shares.
+What I mean by this is when reading the comments in response to the plane story (or almost any news story where there is ostensibly a victim and a villain), there is a difference in reaction depending on the intelligence of the commenters.
 For commenters of average intelligence (group A), the tendency is to reduce things to black and white ‘good vs evil’ dichotomy.
 Prima facie, the passenger was victimized; the airline is evil/wrong.
 End of story.

-For more intelligent commenters (group B), there is a need to ‘understand’ the motive for why the passenger was ejected (maybe the airline had a perfectly good reason to so, or the woman was justified in some way to complain), beyond just ‘good vs. evil’, playing devil’s advocate, as well as dispelling any factual inaccuracies in reporting.
+For more intelligent commenters (group B), there is a need to ‘understand’ the motive for why the passenger was ejected (maybe the airline had a perfectly good reason to so, or the woman was justified in some way to complain) beyond the ‘good vs. evil’ dichotomy, but also playing devil’s advocate and dispelling any factual inaccuracies in reporting.
 They are sorta like antibodies of the internet and online journalism, latching on to inaccuracies and omissions wherever they may infiltrate.
 In other words, for smart people, accuracy and the ‘truth’ tends to be more important than ‘tribal’ loyalty or whether something is ‘bad or good’ or ‘right or wrong’.